Table of Contents

 - Asset protection trust: Use an asset protection trust to protect your assets from creditors.

-- Blind trust: Create a blind trust to protect the identity of the trustee from the beneficiary so they don’t know who controls the trust.
+- Blind trust: Create a blind trust to protect the trustee's identity from the beneficiary so they don't know who controls the trust.

 - Charitable trust: Create a charitable trust to benefit a particular charity and leave behind a sizable donation.